bradentmclain/ME4842_Tools/README.md

 ## Useage Guide
 In order to use this repository for ME4842 follow the steps below.
 You can use this codebase to follow similar steps for other courses as well.

+0. Follow the setup guide above to create all neccesary accounts and secrets files.

+# First Week Group Creation
+1. Create student list and add to ./.secrets/secrets.toml
+2. Use CanvasTools.py to create inital student list

+# Mid-Semester Presentation Survey Feedback
 1. Follow the setup guide above to create all neccesary accounts and secrets files.
 2. Use CanvasTools.py to create inital student list

 ### Survey Useage
 The following guide will walk you through the steps of first time setup and useage of this repository.